owlgrin/gaurilla-guide/src/articles/how-to-add-an-income.md

 	![income](http://placehold.it/800x500)

 	1. Either fill in the **name of the income** or select the **client** from which you have received this money.
-You can fil both too but at least one of them is required.
+You can fill both too but at least one of them is required.

 		> **Pro Tip:** In case of a payment against an invoice, we recommend following process: [How to add payment against an invoice]()